bucurastefan/Image_Compression_Algorithm/README.md

-Image compression implemented in C using AVL for processing PPM format images.
+Image compression implemented in C using AVL trees for processing PPM format images.